CetasLakshman/cordova-dialog-gps/README.md

     * @param title {string}         title of dialog
     * @param buttons {array}        array with the buttons names with a max three names.
     **/
-    cordova.dialogGPS("hello world",function(buttonIndex) {
+    cordova.plugins.dialogGPS("hello world",function(buttonIndex) {
           //do something with the buttonIndex
       });
   });
   ```
-**Remember:** Remember, the object `cordova.dialogGPS` can only be accessed after the `document` is fully charged .
+**Remember:** Remember, the object `cordova.plugins.dialogGPS` can only be accessed after the `document` is fully charged .
 This occurs when *deviceready* is called.
 Therefore it is recommended to make the call to the object within this function .

-If `cordova.dialogGPS()` was call without options this will be result to a default message.
+If `cordova.plugins.dialogGPS()` was call without options this will be result to a default message.
 If you want to customize it,  you can passed options to the constructor.

 *Default dialog on android 5.0.2*

 ![screenshot on lollipop (android 5.0.2)](img/Screenshot-default-lollipop.png)

-##Options
+## Options

 **Message**